Market-specific

 Manual testing

-Checks whether AI systems understand the brand, category, audience, and local relevance.
+Checks whether model answers carry the right brand, category, audience, and local relevance signals.

 Tests whether the brand appears when buyers ask for local or market-specific options.